-Jophery Clifford Brown was born on January 22, 1945, in Grambling, Louisiana.
-His parents, Sylvester and Ida Mae Brown (née Washington), got married at the ages of 18 and 16, respectively.
+Jophery Clifford Brown was born on January 22, 1945, in Grambling, Louisiana.1 His parents, Sylvester and Ida Mae (Washington) Brown, married at the ages of 18 and 16, respectively.
 They had a family of eight, including four other boys (Alfred, twins Calvin and Galvin, and John) and three girls (Gloria, Rebecca, and Rayful).
 Jophery was the seventh child.

-The Sporting News reported that during his career at Grambling (1964-66), Brown’s won-lost record was a spectacular 26-1.
-That appears to have been an exaggeration, according to the available school records -- but his marks were impressive nonetheless.
+The Sporting News reported that during his career at Grambling (1964-66), Brown’s won-lost record was a spectacular 26-1.5 That appears to have been an exaggeration, according to the available school records – but his marks were impressive nonetheless.
 The known totals are 12-2 with a 0.88 ERA, including a no-hitter against Texas Southern in 1966 and five one-hitters.
-One of his only defeats came against archrival Southern University.
+One of his few defeats came against archrival Southern University.

-There was a shortage of housing in the agricultural town, and so Brown wound up sharing an apartment 15 miles south in Stockton with two other black players, Jim Atterbury and Mike Jones.
-The team’s Japanese-American general manager, Cappy Harada, made a point of dismissing a brief racial controversy.
+There was a shortage of housing in Lodi, an agricultural town, and so Brown wound up sharing an apartment 15 miles south in Stockton with two other black players, Jim Atterbury and Mike Jones.
+The team’s Japanese-American general manager, Cappy Harada, made a point of dismissing a brief racial controversy.12

 Brown lost his last 13 decisions in a row, finishing the year at 7-17, with a 4.47 earned-run average.
 Lodi manager Jim Marshall worked with him over the winter and bolstered his confidence the following spring after Brown returned to the Crushers.
-“He sat down and showed interest in me as a person as well as a ball player.
-He instilled the desire in me.”
+“He sat down and showed interest in me as a person as well as a ballplayer.
+He instilled the desire in me.”15

 Jophery responded with a fine year in 1968.
-He got off to an 11-1 start, finishing at 18-9, 3.63.
-He was a unanimous choice as a California League All-Star (as were Ted Simmons, Tom Robson, and career minor-leaguer Joe Patterson).
-The Lodi Crushers Boosters Club named Brown the team’s Most Valuable Player.
-Jim Marshall accepted the trophy on his behalf, though, because he had earned a promotion to Triple-A Tacoma.
-There he was 0-1 in two starts.
+He got off to an 11-1 start, finishing at 18-9, with a 3.63 ERA.
+He was a unanimous choice as a California League All-Star (as were Ted Simmons, Tom Robson, and career minor-leaguer Joe Patterson).16 The Lodi Crushers Boosters Club named Brown the team’s Most Valuable Player.
+Jim Marshall accepted the trophy on his behalf, though, because he had earned a promotion to Triple-A Tacoma.17 There he was 0-1 in two starts.

 Then, about a week later, Chicago called him up.
 Jophery made his lone big-league appearance on September 21.
-It was a Saturday afternoon game at old Forbes Field in Pittsburgh; entering in the fifth inning, Brown was the third Cubs pitcher in a game they trailed 4-0.
+It was a Saturday-afternoon game at old Forbes Field in Pittsburgh; entering in the fifth inning, Brown was the third Cubs pitcher in a game in which they trailed 4-1.
 Maury Wills greeted him with a single.
 After a sacrifice, a flyout, and an intentional walk to Roberto Clemente, Donn Clendenon singled in Wills.
-Brown retired the Pirates in order in the sixth, and he then came out of the game.
-He did not get another chance over the remaining six games of the season.
+Brown retired the Pirates in order in the sixth, and then came out of the game.
+He did not get another chance to pitch over the remaining six games of the season.

 Brown went to Instructional League that fall and then to camp with the Cubs in 1969.
 He received an entry in The Sporting News Official Baseball Register, which noted that his hobbies were bowling and reading wildlife books.
 That March, Baseball Digest’s scouting report read, “Cubs will give him thorough spring training look but figures to wind up in Triple A. Good competitor, and excellent poise.
-Also good size [6’2”, 190 pounds].”
+Also good size [6’2”, 190 pounds].”18

 Jophery was indeed reassigned to the minors in mid-March, but he went to Double-A San Antonio.
 His 1969 season was just so-so: 9-10, 4.03.
 He may have been suffering from arm problems, but looking back in 2010, Brown commented tersely, “Didn’t care.”
 That was it for his baseball career.
 He recalled that he was traded to the Expos organization, but newspaper details are lacking.

-Jophery followed Calvin -- who had helped to found the Black Stuntmen’s Association in 1968 -- into the business.
+Jophery followed Calvin – who had helped to found the Black Stuntmen’s Association in 1968 – into the business.
 (He never did graduate from Grambling.)
-In November 1969, the Long Beach Press-Telegram mentioned the Browns as actors in Bill Cosby’s production company.
+In November 1969 the Long Beach Press-Telegram mentioned the Browns as actors in Bill Cosby’s production company.
 The occasion was a celebrity basketball game; Cosby sponsored and played.
-On hand were NFL star turned actor Bernie Casey, the Reverend Jesse Jackson, and Sammy Davis Jr.
+On hand were NFL star-turned-actor Bernie Casey, the Rev. Jesse Jackson, and Sammy Davis, Jr.19

 Brown got his first film work in 1973, the Pam Grier blaxploitation flick Coffy.
 He also had an uncredited bit part as a party guest.
 That year he also worked on Papillon, starring Steve McQueen, and the James Bond movie Live and Let Die.

 Jophery also worked frequently in TV, including one of the great guilty pleasures, The A-Team.
-Along with doubling for Mr. T, his driving skills were on display.
-The show had a distinctly cartoonish quality -- in crash after crash, no one ever got hurt -- which tended to obscure the difficulty of the “gags.”
+Along with doubling for Mr. T, he put his driving skills on display.
+The show had a distinctly cartoonish quality – in crash after crash, no one ever got hurt – which tended to obscure the difficulty of the “gags.”
 One trademark was a spiral vehicle flip, which Brown did more than 30 times.

 Brown discussed the nature of his work in 2006.
-“You can’t separate them [stunts] into safe and dangerous categories.
+“You can’t separate (stunts) into safe and dangerous categories.
 ‘All of them were dangerous.
 You could get hurt doing all of them.’
 During the filming of the 1978 movie Convoy, he flipped an 18-wheeler.
 As it rolled, his seat belt came off.
 ‘I cracked three ribs, knocked my watch off and my shoes, too.’”
-He added, “Something hurts me every day.”
+He added, “Something hurts me every day.”23

-Today Brown is semiretired; he doubles only for Morgan Freeman.
-(This brings to mind another former big-leaguer: Greg Goossen, who has been Gene Hackman’s stand-in for many-years.)
-Other prominent African-American actors for whom Jophery has doubled are Sidney Poitier, James Earl Jones, Danny Glover, Gregory Hines, Yaphet Kotto, and Denzel Washington.
+From around 2000 or so Brown was semiretired; he doubled only for Morgan Freeman.
+(This brings to mind another former big leaguer: Greg Goossen, who was Gene Hackman’s stand-in for many years.)
+Jophery doubled for various other prominent African-American actors, such as Sidney Poitier, James Earl Jones, Danny Glover, Gregory Hines, Yaphet Kotto, and Denzel Washington.

 Thanks to Jophery Brown for his input (via mail, July 3, 2010).
 Thanks also to SABR member Jay Sokol (www.blackcollegenines.com) and to Ethel Sims, niece of Jophery Brown.
 Biography updated in June 2014.

 Grambling yearbooks, official yearly NAIA stat leaders, and the NCAA Official Collegiate Baseball Guide (courtesy of Jay Sokol)